Deposit in Broome County, New York — The American Northeast (Mid-Atlantic)

 This Boulder Marks The Fort Stanwix Treaty Line

 Erected 1925 by Koo Koose Chapter-Daughters of the American Revolution.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Delaware County (here, next to this marker); First Bank Building In Deposit (about 400 feet away, measured in a direct line); Home of First Bank in Deposit (about 700 feet away); Site Of First Store In Deposit (approx. 0.2 miles away); Oldest Building In Deposit (approx. ¼ mile away); Revolutionary Cemetery Village of Deposit Incorporated 1811 (approx. 0.8 miles away); St. Paul's Catholic Church World War Memorial (approx. 10.1 miles away).
+At least 8 other markers are within walking distance of this marker.
+Delaware County (here, next to this marker); First Bank Building In Deposit (about 400 feet away, measured in a direct line); Home of First Bank in Deposit (about Site Of First Store In Deposit (approx. 0.2 miles away); Oldest Building In Deposit (approx. Ό mile away); Revolutionary Cemetery (approx. 0.3 miles away); Village of Deposit (approx. 0.6 miles away); Village of Deposit Incorporated 1811 (approx. 0.8 miles away).
 Touch for a list and map of all markers in Deposit.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 28, 2016, by Scott J. Payne of Deposit, New York.
-This page has been viewed 256 times since then and 17 times this year.
+It was originally submitted on February 28, 2016, by Scott J. Payne of Deposit, New York.
+This page has been viewed 399 times since then and 50 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on February 28, 2016, by Scott J. Payne of Deposit, New York. • Bill Pfingsten was the editor who published this page.